009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 The first step is to install all necessary libraries.

-- Speech Recognition
+- Speech Recognition ->speech to text
-- PyAudio
+- PyAudio ->for usage of audio input and output

-Speech recognition is for tbd.
-PyAudio is necessary if you want to use audio input from microphones.
+- wave ->read & write wav files
+- spacy -> natural language processing
+- pyttsx3 ->text to speech conversion
+- numpy

 ## 3) Findings and achievements